jelix/authentication-module/docs/en/account-workflow.md

 the method `setAccount($account)` on the event.

 Else call `setUnknownAccount()` if an account can be automatically created.
-Else throw an exception, and the user will return to the authentication form.
+Else throw an exception with `StepException`, and the user will return to the authentication form.
+The error message indicated to `StepException` may be displayed (this is the case with the authentication form of the authloginpass module).

 ```php
 use Jelix\Authentication\Core\Workflow\Event\GetAccountEvent;